tastytea/seriespl/README.md

       -s                   Season range, e.g. 1-2 or 4
       -f                   Playlist format.
-Available: raw, m3u, pls -y                   Use youtube-dl to print the direct URL of the video file
+Available: raw, m3u, pls -y                   Use youtube-dl to print the direct URL of the video file -V                   Output version and copyright information and exit

 ## Examples
 Download all episodes of South Park Season 1-3: